thosgood/this-weeks-finds/markdown/201-250/week203.md

      solve more problems, because we obtain invariants not only of spaces, but also of maps.

-     In modern language, the nth rational homology is a functor defined on the category of topological spaces, while the nth Betti number is a mere function, defined on the set of isomorphism classes of topological spaces.
+     In modern language, the $n$th rational homology is a functor defined on the category of topological spaces, while the $n$th Betti number is a mere function, defined on the set of isomorphism classes of topological spaces.
 Of course, this way of stating Noether's insight is anachronistic, since it came before category theory.
 Indeed, it